Overcome Your Fear Of The Dentist

 As pointed out below by Pearl Dental Care:

-12% of these suffers from an extreme dental anxiety.
+12% of these suffer from extreme dental anxiety.

 Women are more likely to suffer from extreme dental anxiety than men.